munusamy/devops_chef/hosts_check/README.md

 e.g.
 This cookbook makes your favorite breakfast sandwich.

+Adds the multiple entry for hosts using the data passed via hash

 Requirements
 ------------
 TODO: List your cookbook requirements.
 Be sure to include any requirements this cookbook has on platforms, libraries, other cookbooks, packages, operating systems, etc.